Zhong-Lab-UCSD/HiFislides/README.md

 column 4 - the number of aligned spatial coordinates for this HiFi R1 read

-## Job 4 - We integrate spatial coordinates and mapped gene for each HiFi read pairs.
+## We integrate spatial coordinates and mapped gene for each HiFi read pairs.
 ```
 hifia_1n_marker_per_spot.pl Output_from_hifia_asort.pl $hifi2gene $flowcell hifi2gene.G $ensgname > Output_spot_to_gene.A
 ```